aws-samples/shopfloor-connectivity/docs/adapters/slmp.md

 ---
 ### WaitAfterReadError
-Time to wait before reading values from the controller after a read error in milliseconds
+The WaitAfterReadError property specifies how long the adapter will pause before attempting another read operation after encountering a read error.
+The default value is 10000 milliseconds (10 seconds).

 **Type**: Integer